 A first step in implementing the City of Shawano Comprehensive Plan is making sure that it is adopted in a manner which supports its future use for more detailed decision making.
 The City included all necessary elements for this Plan to be adopted under the State's comprehensive planning statute.
 Section 66.1001(4), Wisconsin Statutes, establishes the procedures for the adoption of a comprehensive plan.
-The City followed this process in adopting this Plan, which was formally adopted on DATE.
+The City followed this process in adopting this Plan, which was formally adopted through a resolution by City Council on November 10, 2021.